Clinical Nutrition Student Handbook

 Adjunct Assistant Professor

 Dr. Silverman received her doctorate from Columbia University where her research focused on lipids and epidemiology.
 She is presently a nutritionist in private practice.
-At NYIT she developed and teaches an undergraduate course, Lifestyle and Weight Management.
+At NYIT she developed and teaches the undergraduate course, Lifestyle and Weight Management.

 Sally Wong, PhD, RDN, CDN